H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Squid HTTP proxy.md

 #### http  TARGET_IP 3128

 #### sudo proxychains nmap -sT -p- -n localhost (Scan for internal ports by using the squid proxy)

+### Exposed squid proxy can be used to gain access to internal applications or ssh connections